 Tips On What Photos You Should Take at a Florida Car Crash Scene

 - Take photos of the entire scene.
 Be sure to step back far enough so you can get the entire area in the frame.
 Take them from multiple angles until you’ve covered the entire perimeter of the accident scene.

-- Get pictures of all the vehicles involved in the accident.
+- Get pictures of all the vehicles involved in the crash.
 Take multiple photos of all the vehicles involved and from multiple angles.
 Get pictures of the entire vehicle, the license plates and any wreckage or debris around the vehicles.
-Be sure to get close-ups of all the damages on each vehicle and to show the scale of the damage place your key in the camera frame.
+Be sure to get close-ups of all the damages to each vehicle (to show the scale of the damage you may place your key in the camera frame).
 Make sure you take photos of any damage inside the vehicles like deployed airbags, shattered windshields, bloodstains and any other debris or damage that was done.

 - Photograph all traffic indicators.
 Be sure you have pictures of all traffic lights, stop signs, yield signs, and any other road markings that are nearby.

 - Photograph damage to the surrounding area.
 Take pictures of any damage to street signs, guardrails, light poles, trees or shrubbery.

 - Photograph the condition of the roads and the surrounding scene.
 Make sure you get photos of any skid marks and the proximity of them to each of the vehicles involved.
 Get pictures of any broken glass, damaged car parts and roadside debris around the scene.

 - Take photos of all the people involved in the accident.
 With their permission take photos of the other drivers, passengers, witnesses, first responders, and police officers.

 - Take pictures of the driver’s personal info.
 If you are able to, get photos of all the drivers’ licenses and insurance cards.